KhronosGroup/glTF/extensions/Khronos/KHR_materials_pbrSpecularGlossiness/README.md

 This extension defines the specular-glossiness material model from Physically-Based Rendering (PBR).
 This extensions allows glTF to support this additional workflow.

-The [conformance](#conformance) section specifies what an implementation must to do when encountering this extension, and how the extension interacts with the materials defined in the base specification.
+The [best practices](#bestpractices) section specifies what an implementation must to do when encountering this extension, and how the extension interacts with the materials defined in the base specification.

 ## Extending Materials